-- Visually check the system to make sure it is operating properly. - Perform regular preventive maintenance on heads, valves and controllers. - Repair the system promptly to reduce water loss. - Make sure heads are set at the proper grade and properly aligned. - Make sure valves are operating properly. - Use the system winterization and de-winterization processes as opportunities to make complete system visual checks. - Keep grass and shrubs trimmed away from heads to allow proper functioning. - Clean heads as needed to ensure optimum performance.
+- Visually check the system to make sure it is operating properly.
+This includes taking the time to make sure that rotary irrigation heads are rotating fully to the desired arc and adjusting as necessary. - Perform regular preventive maintenance on heads, valves and controllers. - Repair the system promptly to reduce water loss and damage to the landscape. - Make sure heads are set at the proper grade and properly aligned. - Make sure valves are operating properly. - Use the system winterization and de-winterization processes as opportunities to make complete system visual checks. - Keep grass and shrubs trimmed away from heads to allow proper functioning. - Clean heads as needed to ensure optimum performance.